 Father had left scars on him too.
 They might not be visible, like mine were, but they were there nonetheless.

 I told him more than I’d even told John.
 How I’d felt like I’d been slowly losing myself to my public persona.
 How I’d felt friendless and desperately lonely most days.
-Marcus interrupted me again to apologize for not spending more time with me, but I told him he had no reason to apologize.
+Marcus interrupted me to apologize for not spending more time with me, but I assured him he had no reason to be sorry.
 If our roles had been reversed, I wouldn’t want to spend much time with someone who continuously lied to me either.

 “Who do you think is sending the notes?” he asked.